sadeghmeratnia/tminus-ios/README.md

   around this by fetching first and filtering the search text in plain Swift afterwards, using a pre-lowercased field (`nameLowercased`/`titleLowercased`) stored alongside the searchable column specifically so that Swift-side filter never needs to re-lowercase per row.
-Keep new local-search code on the same pattern — a predicate that compiles and passes review can still crash at the first fetch.
+Keep new local-search code on the same pattern, a predicate that compiles and passes review can still crash at the first fetch.